ibm-cloud-docs/fortigate-10g/connect-details.md

 # Available Data Centers
 {: #available-data-centers}

 IBM© offers many global data centers to connect your IBM Cloud deployment of the Fortigate Security Appliance (FSA).
-Connections are offered at the following speeds:

-* 50 mbps
-* 100 mbps
-* 200 mbps
-* 1 Gbps
-* 2 Gbps
-* 5 Gbps

 Each IBM Cloud data center is connected to the IBM global private network — making data transfers faster and more efficient everywhere.

 The available FSA data centers and their locations are: